Sophia Morgan: Career

 Morgan started sailing at the Royal Suva Yacht Club.
-She chose to move to New Zealand to be involved in more competitive sailing competitions.
+She moved to New Zealand to compete in higher-level sailing events.
 She came second in the Women's Laser Radial team event at the 2019 Pacific Games, alongside Nelle Leenders.
 In January 2020, she competed at the joint Australian and Oceania Championships, and the Australian Youth Championships.

 At the 2020 Women's Laser Radial World Championship, Morgan was the best place sailor from the Oceania region.
 As a result, she qualified for the 2020 Summer Olympics.
 She participated in the laser radial event, and was the only Fijian sailor at the Games.
 After qualifying for the Olympics, Morgan was invited to train with the New Zealand Youth sailing squad.
 She also received a scholarship from the International Olympic Committee to fund her appearance at the Games.
 In March 2020, Morgan came third in a college schools Starling class event.

 In January 2021, she came second in the youth event at the New Zealand Laser National Championships, and in April, she came second in the Girl's Youth Laser Radial event at the Oceanbridge NZL Sailing Regatta.
 In May, she was the third woman, and seventh overall, at the NSFW Laser Championships.
 She came third in two races at the event.
 At the Olympics, Morgan finished 42nd overall.

 Morgan was given an International Olympic Committee scholarship to aid her attempt to qualify for the 2024 Summer Olympics in Paris.
 At the 2023 Pacific Games, she finished second in the individual and team events, and in December 2023, she was confirmed as qualified for the Olympics.